Working in Ireland after living abroad

 Help with finding work

-If you are unemployed when you return to Ireland, you can access free employment services for jobseekers.
+If you are unemployed when you return to Ireland, you can access free local employment services for jobseekers.
 Your local employment service (LES) or your local Job Club can help you with writing a CV and cover letter.
 They can also help with filling in job application forms and training in interview skills.

-You can apply for a jobseekers payment while you look for work, including:
+You can apply for a jobseeker's payment while you look for work, including:

 Jobseeker’s Allowance